danboyce92/FitVoxFrontMob/README.md

 Add new workout should create a new workout
 Need to add functionality for changing name of currently selected workouts That should be the last of this section, then move onto the record workout section

+## 14-06
+Workout plan considerations.
+-Should users be able to add the same exercise multiple times?
+-Should users be able to order exercises specifically?